toshi0607/Go-FAQ-Japanese-Edition/original.md

 ### Where is my favorite helper function for testing?

-Go's standard [`testing`](/pkg/testing/) package makes it easy to write unit tests, but it lacks features provided in other language's testing frameworks such as assertion functions.
+Go’s standard [`testing`](/pkg/testing/) package makes it easy to write unit tests, but it lacks features provided in other language’s testing frameworks such as assertion functions.
-An [earlier section](#assertions) of this document explained why Go doesn't have assertions, and the same arguments apply to the use of `assert` in tests.
+An [earlier section](#assertions) of this document explained why Go doesn’t have assertions, and the same arguments apply to the use of `assert` in tests.
 Proper error handling means letting other tests run after one has failed, so that the person debugging the failure gets a complete picture of what is